Yunshasha/Food-Website/README.md

-# Food-Website
+## Food-Website
-a online food order website with angular
+It is a nice practice project for Angular beginners.